-This document contains information about the Student Sexual Assault and Sexual Harassment Policy and Procedure.
-It answers many of the most common questions which students or staff might have about support and reporting sexual assault or sexual harassment.
+This document contains information about the Student Sexual Misconduct Prevention and Response Policy and Procedure.
+It answers the most common questions that students or staff might have about seeking support and reporting sexual misconduct including sexual assault and sexual harassment.

-If you have a question which is not answered here, you can contact staff at Campus Wellbeing (T:9850 7497) or staff in the Respect.Now.Always. team (E:respect@mq.edu.au).
+If you have a question that is not answered here, you can contact staff in the Respect.Now.Always. team (E: respect@mq.edu.au).